 - Discussions with the Mayor

-- Report commissioned from APR (who also produced the feasibility report above) to provide details of what needs to be done to fix the Recreation Center, which is situated on Ministry of Education land, near the existing high school buildings, and to provide a business case for building a pool adjacent to the center.
-This report is expected by mid 2015.
+- Report commissioned from APR (who also produced the feasibility report above) to provide details of what needs to be done to fix the Recreation Center, a community facility which is situated on Ministry of Education land, near the existing high school buildings, and to provide a business case for building a pool adjacent to the center.

 Waiheke Pool Funding